Home Overview Spelling Grammar Usage Translate

 Ex: a good job; the full moon, the chocolate cake.

-Pronouns (click "Pronouns" in menu at top of this page)
+Pronouns (click on "Pronouns" in menu at top of this page)

 Gerunds